jungfrau70/p-canslim_pyramid/README.md

 You can install the necessary packages using your favorite package manager

 Using PIP: `pip install -r requirements.txt`

 Using Anaconda: `conda install --file requirements.txt`

-Note that I have not been able to download `yfinance` using Anaconda and if you choose to use `conda install --file requirements.txt` it may not work.
+I have not been able to download `yfinance` using Anaconda and if you choose to use `conda install --file requirements.txt` it may not work.
-In this case remove `yfinance==0.1.54` from the *requirements.txt* and then download yfinance seperately using `pip install yfiannce`
+In this case remove `yfinance==0.1.54` from the *requirements.txt* and then download yfinance seperately using `pip install yfiannce`.

 ## Usage